 Removing tissue for laboratory testing.
 A sample of tissue from the tumor (biopsy) may be collected to confirm your diagnosis.
 What type of biopsy you'll undergo depends on where your tumor is located.

-In some cases a surgeon may use a needle to draw cells out of the tumor.
-In other cases, a biopsy may be collected during surgery.
+One way of collecting a tissue sample involves using a needle to draw cells out of the tumor.
+Another option may be through surgery.
 The tissue is sent to a laboratory for testing to determine the types of cells in the tumor and how aggressive those cells appear under the microscope.

 Treatment for a carcinoid tumor depends on the tumor's location, whether cancer has spread to other areas of the body, the types of hormones the tumor secretes, your overall health and your own preferences.

+- Surgery.
 When detected early, a carcinoid tumor may be removed completely using surgery.
 If carcinoid tumors are advanced when discovered, complete removal may not be possible.
-In some cases, surgeons may try to remove as much of the tumor as possible, to help control signs and symptoms.
+In some situations, surgeons may try to remove as much of the tumor as possible, to help control signs and symptoms.

-Octreotide (Sandostatin) and lanreotide (Somatuline Depot) are given as injections under the skin.
+Octreotide (Sandostatin, Bynfezia Pen) and lanreotide (Somatuline Depot) are given as injections under the skin.
 Side effects from either medication may include abdominal pain, bloating and diarrhea.
 Telotristat (Xermelo) is a pill that is sometimes used in combination with octreotide or lanreotide to further try to improve the symptoms of carcinoid syndrome.

 - Drugs that deliver radiation directly to the cancer cells.
 Peptide receptor radionuclide therapy (PRRT) combines a drug that seeks out cancer cells with a radioactive substance that kills them.
 In PRRT for carcinoid tumors, the drug is injected into your body, where it travels to the cancer cells, binds to the cells and delivers the radiation directly to them.
-This therapy is used in people who have advanced cancer that has grown despite the use of octreotide or lanreotide.
+This therapy may be an option for people with advanced carcinoid tumors.

-- Killing cancer cells with heat or cold.
+- Treatment for cancer that spreads to the liver.
+Carcinoid tumors commonly spread to the liver.
+Treatments may include surgery to remove part of the liver, blocking blood flow to the liver (hepatic artery embolization), and using heat and cold to kill cancer cells.
 Radiofrequency ablation delivers heat treatments that cause carcinoid tumor cells in the liver to die.
 Cryoablation uses cycles of freezing and thawing to kill cancer cells.

 Coping and support

-Each person with cancer develops his or her way of coping.
+Each person with cancer develops their own way of coping.
 But you don't have to do it alone.
 If you have questions or would like guidance, talk with a member of your health care team.
 Also consider the following steps to help you deal with your diagnosis:

 - Find out enough about carcinoid tumors to make decisions about your care.
 Ask your doctor questions about your condition.
 Ask members of your health care team to recommend resources where you can get more information.